Skip to content

 When the component is not in a pressed state, the opacity value is 1.

-2import { Pressable as RNPressable } from 'react-native';
+import { Pressable as RNPressable } from "react-native";

 Running the example with activeOpacity value